Home > HVAC > AC Not Cooling? 8 Reasons Why & What to Do

 This is the single most important thing you can do for your AC’s health and longevity.
 During a professional tune-up, a technician does much more than a simple visual check.
 They clean critical components, tighten electrical connections, check refrigerant levels, and identify small issues before they become major, expensive breakdowns.
 Think of it like an annual physical for your cooling system.
 Investing in one of our service maintenance programs ensures your system runs at peak efficiency, saving you money on energy bills and preventing surprise failures on the hottest day of the year.
 It’s peace of mind you can count on.

-Keep Your Outdoor Unit Clear
+Give Your Outdoor Unit Some Breathing Room

 Your outdoor AC unit, the condenser, works by releasing the heat it has removed from your home.
 To do this effectively, it needs plenty of room to breathe.
 Take a walk around your unit and make sure there’s at least two feet of clear space on all sides.
 Trim back any encroaching bushes, weeds, or tree branches.
 Regularly clear away fallen leaves, grass clippings, and other yard debris that can get sucked into the unit and block the fins.
 A quick sweep or rinse with a garden hose (on a gentle setting!) is often all it takes to keep the air flowing freely and your system cooling efficiently.

-Clean the Evaporator and Condenser Coils
+Gently Clean the Evaporator and Condenser Coils

 Your AC has two sets of coils that are essential for the cooling process: the evaporator coil (inside) and the condenser coil (outside).
 Over time, both can get caked with dirt and grime, which acts like an insulating blanket and prevents them from transferring heat properly.
 While you can gently hose down the outdoor condenser coils yourself, the indoor evaporator coil is harder to access and more delicate.
 A thorough cleaning of both is a standard part of a professional tune-up, ensuring your system can cool your home as efficiently as possible.

-Seal Leaks in Your Ductwork
+Seal Up Leaks in Your Ductwork

 Your ductwork is the delivery system for all that wonderful cool air.
 If it has leaks, cracks, or disconnected sections, a significant amount of that air can escape into your attic, crawlspace, or walls before ever reaching your rooms.
 This not only wastes energy but also makes your AC struggle to cool your home, leading to uneven temperatures and higher bills.
 You can do a visual inspection for obvious tears or gaps, but a professional can perform a more thorough test to pinpoint and seal leaks for a major improvement in your system’s performance.

-Have a Pro Monitor Refrigerant Levels
+Let a Pro Check Your Refrigerant Levels

 Refrigerant is the lifeblood of your air conditioner, but it’s not something that gets “used up” like gas in a car.
 If your system is low on refrigerant, it means there is a leak somewhere.
 Simply adding more without fixing the leak is a temporary and costly fix.
 Handling refrigerant requires special tools and certification, making this a job strictly for a licensed HVAC professional.
 During a maintenance visit, a technician can check the refrigerant charge and, if it’s low, locate and repair the leak to restore your system’s cooling power safely and effectively.